The importance of peer feedback

-Encouraging students to make particular suggestions other than saying “great work” pose a challenge for teachers.
+Encouraging students to make specific and actionable critiques can pose a challenge for teachers.
 Teachers may scaffold the learning process with feedback rubrics.
 These rubrics focus more on student support while having formative assessment through feedback.

 Moreover, teachers may co-create the rubrics with their students upon formulating the criteria.
 This will help develop their understanding of good work.
 In turn, they will opt for the peer review process.

 2. Review and moderate student feedback

 Students tend to fear the peer review process in the case that they receive unfair feedback from their peers.
 To prevent this, we recommend for instructors to moderate the process through Kritik.
 Kritik allows for instructors to read student evaluations and add comments on ineffective feedback.
 Other features allow students to flag feedback and dispute grades to ensure that any insufficient feedback can be easily dealt with.